Master of Arts in Community Leadership

 - Culminate with a capstone project.
 Students complete the program by applying and solidifying everything they've learned.

-The program takes 5 semesters if started in the fall, 6 semesters if started in summer, or 6-7 if started in spring.
+5 semesters if started in the fall, 6 semesters if started in summer, or 6-7 if started in spring.

 Coursework is designed with input from nonprofit and governmental leaders.
 Curriculum includes the most up-to-date practices and strategies co-created by the people and causes you ultimately want to impact.